 Counsellor - Children and Young People at The Spark

-Maria Gallacher is a member of the British Association for Behavioural and Cognitive Psychotherapies and a Children and Young People counsellor with The Spark.
-She works with Primary school pupils aged 5 to 11 in Scotland.
-Maria has a particular interest in the areas of anxiety and phobias.
+Maria is a member of the British Association for Behavioural and Cognitive Psychotherapists and a Children and Young People Counsellor with The Spark.
+She works with children from 5 to 11 years of age in Primary schools in Scotland.
+Maria’s research interests include anxiety and phobias.

 Counselling for children and young people

 The Spark is the biggest provider of in-school counselling for children and young people in Scotland.
 Primary and secondary schools rely on us to help their pupils deal with difficult or traumatic issues.

 All counsellors are BACP or COSCA accredited with advanced qualifications in their field and extensive experience.
 To find out more, speak to one of our advisors on 0808 802 0050 or contact us online.